keygenqt/yii2-image-ajax/README.md

 ## Latest Release

-The latest version of the module is v0.5.0 beta.
+The latest version of the module is v0.5.0 `BETA`.

 ## Usage